 On the opposite side of the city from the Groves, craftsmen and artificers gather in the Orchards.
 The sounds of hamers and spells and engineering fill the air with the strange sounds of the modern world.
 Life is faster in the orchards and many of the older elves avoid coming here.

 Young elves, especially the Entulesse, love the buzz of activity.
 The strange sounds of new music from the Pit can be heard playing here in the night.

-The oddest grove in Eladriel is Valentine's Rest, a district on the edge of the city marking the place where Valentine, King of Vampires stood at the city's border, waiting to be allowed entry.
+The oddest grove in Eladriel is Valentine's Flag, also known as Valentine's Stand.
+This district on the edge of the city marks the place where Valentine, King of Vampires stood at the city's border, waiting to be allowed entry.
 A statue of Valentine, forged from silver and mithril bearing a white flag commemorates the spot where he stood.

 Dark elves who were welcomed back to elven society make their homes here.
 Younger elves, usually those garbed all in black with unusual hairstyles, also frequent the Flag.